JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 ### 2.13 Cross-Site Scripting (XSS) & Code Injection Detection
 #### Notes
+- While checking HTTP requests, you might see many requests going to an unknown internal “server.”
+  - A sign of XSS
+  - A lot of data might be sent, like cookies or session tokens
+    - Sometimes it's encoded or encrypted

+How
+- Attacker injects malicious JavaScript into a web page (often through user input)
+- When other users visit the page, their browser runs the attacker’s script
+- This can let the attacker steal cookies, tokens, or session data
+  - You may see it sending data to an external or internal address controlled by the attacker
+- May also inject malicious PHP code to try to gain command and control of your server

+Defense
+- Quickly remove the malicious comment or input
+- In serious cases, even take the server offline temporarily to fix the issue

+Prevention
+- Always sanitize and validate user input
+- Do not interpret user input as code
+- Use Content Security Policy (CSP) and escape output where needed
+- Keep server-side code and plugins secure and up to date

 #### Walkthrough
 Q1.
 Inspect the first packet of the XSS_Simple.pcapng file, part of this module's resources, and enter the cookie value that was exfiltrated as your answer.
 - Open Wireshark, and open respective capture file